threefoldtech/tfchain/substrate-node/development.md

 ./target/release/tfchain -h
 ```

+## Update the chain spec

+When the [tfchain_pallets](https://github.com/threefoldtech/tfchain_pallets) have been updated, the chainspec needs to be updated if you want to start a new chain.

 ## Single-Node Development Chain

 The provided `cargo run` command will launch a temporary node and its state will be discarded after